Microsoft/azure-docs.pt-pt/articles/azure-relay/service-bus-relay-rest-tutorial.md

 Em seguida, faça as seguintes alterações de código ao projeto:

-1. Adicione as `using` seguintes declarações no topo do ficheiro *Program.cs.*
+1. Adicione as `using` seguintes declarações no topo do ficheiro *.cs Programa.*

     ```csharp
     using System.ServiceModel;